chriskrycho/v5.chriskrycho.com/site/journal/2022/A UML Comeback.md

   epistemic: >
     Hypothesis-generation.
   audience: >
     Other software developers who might have an interest—historical or otherwise—in the value of *diagrams* for communicating.
-Specifically, people who have read these two posts:
+Specifically, people who have read these two posts (this post will make sense without those, but it will make a lot *more* sense with them, so please go read them):

     - [Why <abbr>UML</abbr> Really Died](https://buttondown.email/hillelwayne/archive/why-uml-really-died/), Hillel Wayne

     - [<abbr>UML</abbr>: My Part in Its Downfall](https://tratt.net/laurie/blog/2022/uml_my_part_in_its_downfall.html), Laurence Tratt

-    This post will make sense without those, but it will make a lot *more* sense with them, so please go read them.

 ---